Rank Centrality: Ranking from Pair-wise Comparisons: Proofs

 \end{lemma}

-{\em Proof of Theorem~\ref{thm:maingeneral}.} With the above results in hand we may now proceed with the proof of the main result of our interest.
+{\em Proof of Theorem~\ref{thm:maingeneral}.} With the above stated Lemmas, we shall proceed with the proof of Theorem~\ref{thm:maingeneral}.
 When there is a positive spectral gap such that $\rho<1$, the first term in \eqref{eq:perturbation} vanishes as $t$ grows.
 The rest of the first term is bounded and independent of $t$.
 Formally, we have

 by the assumption that $\max_{i,j} w_i/w_j \leq b$ and the fact that $\tpi(i)=w_i/(\sum_j w_j)$.
 Hence, the error between the distribution at the $t^{th}$ iteration $p^t$ and the true stationary distribution $\tpi$ is dominated by the second term in equation~\eqref{eq:perturbation}.
 Substituting the bounds in Lemma~\ref{lem:boundDel} and Lemma~\ref{lem:specGap}, the dominant second term in equation~\eqref{eq:perturbation} is bounded by